vpitkanen/OTA-Design-project/README.md

 # OTA-Design-project
-Design project of operational transcoductance amplifier using Cadence Virtuoso.
+Design project of operational transconductance amplifier using Cadence Virtuoso.
 Design was verified by various simulations using different testbenches.

 ## Design Specifications